promesoft/KicadJE-SteinerVCF/README.md

 * R102 should go from +10v to connection between R103 and R106 - and +10v sould not go to Q102 base - Critical

 ## Issues and Notes
+### THT
  * The filter needs adjustments and the feedback is not stable. a 56k from CV to base of Q102 helps a bit.
  * Input circuit for CV needs rework
  * Input series resistor and capacitor could be a good addon for the filter inputs
+ * Frequency adjust seems to work for LP only
+ * Q adjust is minor and seems to work on HP and a bit on BP

 # Physical Construction
 ![](Kicad-JE-SteinerVCF-1974-TopRevA4.png)